borhammer87/chess_rl/TRAINING_STATUS.md

 ## Current limitations

-- RandomAgent remains the only opponent.
-- Self-play is not implemented.
 - Board encoding does not include repetition state, or move counters.
 - Checkpoints do not preserve random-number-generator state.